Why Compare IN10 Car Insurance?

 Common IN10 Car Insurance Questions

-What Is an IN10 Conviction Code?
+What Is An IN10 Conviction Code?

 IN10 is the DVLA endorsement code for using a vehicle uninsured against third party risks under Section 143 of the Road Traffic Act 1988.
 It carries 6 to 8 penalty points.

-How Long Does IN10 Stay on Your Licence?
+How Long Does IN10 Stay On Your Licence?

 IN10 stays on your licence for 4 years from the date of the offence.
 Most insurers ask about convictions for up to 5 years.

-Can You Get Car Insurance With an IN10?
+Can You Get Car Insurance With An IN10?

 How Many Points Does IN10 Carry?